enghwa/ecommerce-shopfront-on-aws/1_PrimaryRegion/README.md

 In this module, you will deploy Bookstore application and Blog wordpress in primary (Irelad, eu-west-1) region using AWS CDK(Cloud Developemnt Kit) and AWS CloudFormation.
 This components include followings:
 1. Fargate and Aurora - Book blog posts with wordpress (AWS Fargate is a compute engine for Amazon ECS and EKS that allows you to run containers without having to manage servers or clusters)
-2. CloudFront and S3 - Web static content
+2. CloudFront and S3 - Web static content, ReactJS files
-3. API Gateway and Cognito - App layer with authentication
+3. API Gateway, AWS Lambda and Cognito - App layer with authentication
 4. DynamoDB and ElastiCache - Books, Order, Cart tables and Best Seller information
-5. Lambda - multiple functions

 You will also create the IAM polices and roles required by these components.

 ## Building your Book Blog using AWS CDK in your Primary Region (Ireland)